Robust Data-Driven Invariant Sets for Nonlinear Systems: INTRODUCTION

-\section{Introduction}
+The synthesis of robust invariant sets for nonlinear systems has traditionally been hindered by the inherent non-convexity and a strict reliance on exact analytical models.
+This paper presents a purely data-driven framework to compute robust polytopic contractive sets for unknown nonlinear systems operating under persistent bounded process noise and state-input constraints.
+Rather than attempting to identify a single, potentially nominal model, we utilize a finite data set to construct a polytopic consistency set—a rigorous geometric boundary encapsulating all possible system dynamics compatible with the noisy measurements.
+The core contribution of this work extends an established sufficient condition for $\lambda$-contractiveness into the data-driven setting.
+Crucially, we prove that enforcing this condition strictly over the vertices of the consistency set guarantees robust invariance.

+\section{INTRODUCTION}

-One of the interesting aspects in the study of dynamical systems is the analysis of their invariant sets.
-The task of computing such a set is of significant practical importance, as a contractive set not only guarantees invariance but also associated with the requirements of safety and stability of systems \cite{blanchini1999set}.
+One of the aspects in the study of dynamical systems is the analysis of their invariant sets \cite{blanchini1999set}.
+The task of computing such a set is of significant practical importance, as these sets not only guarantee invariance but are also associated with the requirements of safety and stability of systems in many applications \cite{mayne2000constrained,kiani2024learning}.
 This property makes these sets essential for designing high-performance controllers, particularly for their use as terminal sets in Model Predictive Control to ensure recursive feasibility and stability.
-While the computation of invariant sets is a well-established field for linear systems, significant challenges persist for nonlinear systems, especially when an accurate mathematical model is unavailable and the dynamics are affected by uncertainty.
-Developing computationally tractable methods to find such sets under these conditions is a key objective in modern control research.

-The computation of invariant sets can impose significant challenges when the system of interest is not linear, particularly in the presence of uncertainty.
-Even when a precise mathematical model is known, the inherent nonlinearity often results in sets with complex, non-convex geometries that are difficult to represent, and the requirement for robustness against all possible disturbances adds another layer of complexity.
-These challenges are significantly magnified in the data-driven setting, where an explicit model of the system is unavailable, rendering the vast majority of traditional analysis tools inapplicable.
+Approximating invariant sets for nonlinear systems is significantly more complex than for their linear counterparts, primarily due to the non-convex nature of the resulting sets and the requirement for robustness against uncertainty.
+These challenges are magnified in the data-driven setting, where the lack of an explicit model invalidates most traditional analysis tools.